jamf/Replicator/README.md

   ![alt text](./Replicator/images/summary1.png "Summary")

 * Additional information about each count can be obtained by clicking on the number.
-For example, if we want to see a list of the 28 failed scripts, click on the 28.
+For example, if we want to see a list of the 4 updated API clients, click on the 4.

   ![alt text](./Replicator/images/summary2.png "Summary Details")
+  <br><br>

 Information about successes/failures can be found in the log, located in

 ```
-~/Library/Containers/com.jamf.Replicator/Data/Library/Logs/Replicator/<date>_<time>_migration.log
+~/Library/Containers/com.jamf.jamf-migrator/Data/Library/Logs/Replicator/<date>_<time>_migration.log
 ```

+Logs can be quickly accessed using Command-L (⌘L) or selecting View --> Logs... from the menu bar.

+More detailed logging can be performed by enabling 'Debug Mode' in Settings --> App.

 If you have used Replicator and saved passwords you may see the following after launching a new version.